Notice of Pre-AIA or AIA Status

 depositing a first dielectric layer 302 on the top surfaces of the gap-fill dielectric, the semiconductor substrate, and the through-substrate via (Fig. 1L); and

-forming conductive vias (inner 312) in the first dielectric layer, the conductive vias extending through the first dielectric layer to contact the top surface of the through-substrate via (Fig. 1L).
+forming conductive vias 312 in the first dielectric layer, the conductive vias extending through the first dielectric layer to contact the top surface of the through-substrate via such that the top surface of the through-substrate via 209 is in physical contact with a plurality of the conductive vias (Fig. 1L).

 As for claim 17, Chen et al. disclose the method of claim 15, wherein forming the gap-fill dielectric 300 comprises forming an epoxy material [0033] on the first integrated circuit die and on the second integrated circuit die (Fig. 1B-1L).